0x1001/PRC/prc/README.txt

 - Runtime debugging of complex Python scripts.
 PRCServer can be configured to access script internal variables, objects, states.
 - Remote Procedure Call (RPC).
 PRCClient can remotely start processes, applications, other executables on PRCServer.

+PRC is writen in Python 2.7 and works on Windows and Linux.
+Source code can be found here: https://github.com/0x1001/PRC

 PRCServer usage example
 -----------------------
 PRCServer runs socket server that spawns Python console for each PRCClient.